numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

     - criticism/praise of a power structure especially if it compromises their safety;
     - personally-identifying information (even if anonymized in some way) including things like fingerprints or voice.

->While it can be difficult taking consent from so many people especially on online platforms, the necessity of it depends upon the sensitivity of the topics your data includes and other indicators like whether the platform the data was obtained from allows users to operate under pseudonyms.
+>While it can be difficult taking consent from so many people especially on on-line platforms, the necessity of it depends upon the sensitivity of the topics your data includes and other indicators like whether the platform the data was obtained from allows users to operate under pseudonyms.
 If the website has a policy that forces the use of a real name, then the users need to be asked for consent.

-In this section, you will be collecting two different datasets: the IMDB movie reviews dataset, and a collection of 10 speeches curated for this tutorial including activists from different countries around the world, different times, and different topics.
+In this section, you will be collecting two different datasets: the IMDb movie reviews dataset, and a collection of 10 speeches curated for this tutorial including activists from different countries around the world, different times, and different topics.
 The former would be used to train the deep learning model while the latter will be used to perform sentiment analysis on.

-### Collecting the IMDB reviews dataset
+### Collecting the IMDb reviews dataset
-IMDB Reviews Dataset is a large movie review dataset collected and prepared by Andrew L. Maas from the popular movie rating service, IMDB.
-The IMDB Reviews dataset is used for binary sentiment classification, whether a review is positive or negative.
+IMDb Reviews Dataset is a large movie review dataset collected and prepared by Andrew L. Maas from the popular movie rating service, IMDb.
+The IMDb Reviews dataset is used for binary sentiment classification, whether a review is positive or negative.
 It contains 25,000 movie reviews for training and 25,000 for testing.
 All these 50,000 reviews are labeled data that may be used for supervised deep learning.
 For ease of reproducibility, we'll be sourcing  the data from [Zenodo](https://zenodo.org/record/4117827#.YVQZ_EZBy3Ihttps://zenodo.org/record/4117827#.YVQZ_EZBy3I).
    > The IMDb platform allows the usage of their public datasets for personal and non-commercial use.
 We did our best to ensure that these reviews do not contain any of the aforementioned sensitive topics pertaining to the reviewer.